DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-03-25-adding-primary-navigation-to-the-service.md

 We use backlinks within a flow, for example, when adding a course.
 Backlinks allow the user to navigate back through the flow without using the browser’s back button.

-We do not use backlinks on the main section pages, for example, ‘courses’ or within a course, since the primary navigation can be used to get back to the start.
+We do not use backlinks on the main section pages, for example, ‘courses’ or within a course, since users can use the primary navigation to get back to the start.

 ### Heading captions